-Join us the first Tuesday of each month as we continue to discuss how the legacy of slavery remains the dominant factor of American political, cultural, and social spheres.
+Join us the second Thursday of each month as we continue to discuss how the legacy of slavery remains the dominant factor of American political, cultural, and social spheres.
 The library program centers on the articles included in the New York Times Special Sunday Magazine dated August 20, 2019.

-Article packets are available for download on this website or on the lobby display at the Lee Road Library.
+Article packets are available for download on this website or on the lobby display at the Lee Road Branch.

 Our very own John Piche was interviewed by the Public Library Association’s Public Libraries Online magazine about the success of our 1619 Project program series, which he developed and runs.
 Read the article.